About me

 • Member of the PAGES2k Network Phase 4 coordination team (2021 to present)

-• On the Steering Committee of the PAGES Early Career Network (joined 2021)
+• On the Steering Committee of the PAGES Early Career Network (2021 to present)

 • Treasurer of the Australasian Quaternary Association (2016-2019)